 If you really feel that the camp isn’t the best fit we will do our best to #plACe you elsewhere, however we can’t guarantee you would be offered a second placement.
 All of the camps we work with are truly amazing and you will have the summer of a lifetime – wherever you may end up!

-We work extremely hard to ensure that all of our AmeriCampers have the very best chance of placement, however if we are unable to place you we can defer your application over to next year and you will have no fees to pay to AmeriCamp.
+We work extremely hard to ensure that all of our AmeriCampers have the very best chance of placement, however, if we are unable to place you we can defer your application over to next year and you will not have to repay any program fees you have already paid to AmeriCamp.

 For the London and Belfast embassy, the turnaround time is usually between 5-10 working days.
 Please check the website for up-to-date processing time, you must attend the embassy on a designated J-1 day.
 If you book onto a non-J day you will be asked to re-book, as this increases the chances of your visa being rejected.